vahtyah/LeetCodeSolutions/Two Pointers/README.md

 [0392.
 Is Subsequence](/Two%20Pointers%2F0392.%20Is%20Subsequence): Given two strings, determine if the second is a subsequence of the first

+[2200.
+Find All K-Distant Indices in an Array](/Two%20Pointers%2F2200.%20Find%20All%20K-Distant%20Indices%20in%20an%20Array): Find indices within distance `k` of target element indices

 [2570.
 Merge Two 2D Arrays by Summing Values](/Two%20Pointers%2F2570.%20Merge%20Two%202D%20Arrays%20by%20Summing%20Values): Merge arrays; sum values for identical keys

 ### ![Medium](https://img.shields.io/badge/Medium-fac31d)